Koo’s OT FG gives Falcons improbable 37-34 win over Panthers | Times Leader

 Foreman, who had 118 yards on 26 carries, scored the last of his touchdowns on a 12-yard run with 3:06 to go, pushing the Panthers to a 31-28 lead.

 Mariota and the Falcons needed less than a minute to go back in front.
-Damiere Byrd hauled in a pass around the 32, looped across the field and found a lane for with 2:14 on the clock.
+Damiere Byrd hauled in a pass around the 32, looped across the field and found a lane for a 47-yard TD with 2:14 on the clock.

 The Panthers went out on downs, and the Falcons padded the lead on Koo’s 36-yard field goal with 34 seconds remaining.